Rail strikes: Passengers warned not to travel by train next week

 Only 20% of services will operate between the hours of 07:30 and 18:30 GMT, it added.

-Workers are set to stage two 48-hour long strikes next week on 13-14 December and 16-17 December.
+Delays and cancellations are also expected on non-strike days during the week, because trains will be in the wrong places and staff shift patterns mean it takes time for all workers to return to work.

+The RMT has staged a series of strikes since the summer involving about 40,000 rail workers employed by Network Rail and 14 train companies.

-Further industrial action is then planned from 18:30 on Christmas Eve until 27 December, and on 3-4 January and 6-7 January.
+Further action is planned with Network Rail workers set to strike from 18:30 on Christmas Eve until 27 December.

-About 40,000 rail workers employed by Network Rail and 14 train companies are expected to take part, and there is likely to be disruption in the days around the strikes as well.
+They will then be joined by workers at the train companies for strikes on 3-4 January and 6-7 January.

+Businesses, particularly those in hospitality, have raised concerns over the impact of the strikes during the busy festive period, with industry experts suggesting more than £1.5bn of trade could be lost.